Counseling to Enhance Women's Lives

 Be Aware and Accept

 Awareness, acceptance and change are linked.
 Awareness of thoughts, emotions and behavior sets the stage for reducing their negative impact.
+Acceptance can help you figure out better ways of managing what's bothering you.
 Accepting what you can't change can liberate you from fighting battles which are not yours to fight.
-Acceptance can help you figure out better ways of managing what's bothering you.

-Understand and Take Action (or Not)
+Understand and Take Action

 Counseling includes efforts to gain understanding.
 We may talk about your life experiences, relationships, habits of thought or reactions to a setback.
-You may use therapy to address some tough issues in a supportive, private context.
+You may use therapy to address some tough questions in a supportive, private context.

 We will likely discuss how your experiences, thoughts, emotions, physical reactions and behavior influence one another and your life.
 We'll take a look at whether there are things you are doing that inadvertently keep worry, sadness or fear going.
+Many people have difficulty tolerating uncertainty.
+If that's true for you, we'll talk about how to reduce the bite that takes out of your life.

 Change takes its own time.
 But, lifestyle sets the frame for psychological health.
 Daily routines play a significant role in how happy people feel.
 Prioritize pursuits that enable you to act on your values and interests.
 Although habits can take time to change, especially if they've been around for a while, people can and often do change them.
 So can you.

-Experience Enhanced Gratitude and Connection
+Enjoy a Sense of Gratitude and Connection

 Start Feeling Better Today